 The palm grip does not give you the freedom of movement but it may potentially give you more consistent aim.

 That is not to say there isn’t any hugely successful professional FPS players that adopt the palm grip just that it is usually not the most agile or flexible of grips.

 What it comes down to is your own comfort and you may find that the palm grip gives you an edge over the following grips.

 The claw mouse grip is the second most popular grip, it allows the user slightly more flexibility and sharper movement.
 This is the primary grip for most professional FPS esports players.

 The hand position of the claw grip involves the palm being arched more, and having little to no contact with the center of the mouse.
+Your fingers will also arch more hence the name ‘claw’.
 Mice that suit this grip are typically narrower, and smaller.